 Pack your beloved brand-name essentials like cosmetics, electric toothbrush heads and feminine hygiene products.
 Also, pack your environmentally friendly products and products for sensitive skin, as it may be difficult to get your hands on these while you travel.
 Don’t waste money on travel minis, use refillable 100ml bottles instead.

 I’m not sure what it was about the climate in New Zealand, but it dried my skin out like crazy!
 I really recommend packing moisturiser for your body, thick moisturiser for your hands, lots of lip balm and a pumice stone or cracked heel balm.

 My packing tips and travel hacks

 I use Tupperware or similar clear, hard plastic containers to organise my luggage.
 I use a separate small container for toiletries, jewellery and electronics like adaptors, cords and chargers.
 It keeps me organised and stops me from losing things!
-This also ensure no leaks will destroy my clean clothes and makes it really easy for me to grab it in one easy swoop, keep thing together in the hostel and makes re-packing easier too.
+This also ensures no leaks will destroy my clean clothes and makes it really easy for me to grab it in one easy swoop, keeping everything together in the hostel and makes re-packing easier too.

 I highly recommend you put a small air freshener in your luggage.
 You’ll be travelling for a long time, putting dirty clothes and shoes in your bag, which means your clean clothes could start to smell, by default!
 Slip a small air freshener, like this one, in your luggage and it’ll keep things smelling fresh and help eliminate that musty smell.